Mary Poppins (film): Pre-production

 Travers was an adviser to the production, and was billed as the film's consultant.
 However, she disapproved of the dilution of the harsher aspects of Mary Poppins' character, felt ambivalent about the music, and hated the use of animation so much that she ruled out any further adaptations of the later Mary Poppins novels.
 She objected to a number of elements that made it into the film.
 Rather than original songs, she wanted the soundtrack to feature known standards of the Edwardian period in which the story is set.
 However, due to contract stipulations citing that he had final cut privilege on the finished print, Disney overruled her.
 In a 2013 interview, Dick van Dyke said that Travers felt that neither he nor Julie Andrews were right for the lead roles.

 Much of the Travers–Disney correspondence is part of the Travers collection of papers in the State Library of New South Wales, Australia.
 The relationship between Travers and Disney is detailed in Mary Poppins She Wrote, a biography of Travers by Valerie Lawson.
-The biography is the basis for two documentaries on Travers: The Real Mary Poppins and Lisa Matthews' The Shadow of Mary Poppins.
+The biography is the basis for two documentaries on Travers: The Real Mary Poppins and The Shadow of Mary Poppins.
 Their relationship during the development of the film was also dramatized in the 2013 Disney film Saving Mr. Banks.

 Casting

 In March 1961, Disney announced that it might cast Hayley Mills and Mary Martin in the film.

-Julie Harris, Angela Lansbury, Bette Davis, Judy Garland, Barbara Eden, Elizabeth Taylor, Jayne Mansfield, Natalie Wood and Elizabeth Montgomery were considered for the role of Mary Poppins.
-Actors considered for the role of Bert included Bert Convy, Sean Connery, Bob Denver, Adam West, Andy Williams, Cary Grant, Jamie Farr and Andy Griffith.
-Before Ed Wynn was cast, Ray Bolger, Jack Haley, Bert Lahr, George Burns, Bob Hope, Jack Albertson, Jim Backus, Alan Hale Jr., Kirk Douglas and Lorne Greene were considered for the role of Uncle Albert.
+Julie Harris, Angela Lansbury, Bette Davis, Judy Garland, Barbara Eden, Elizabeth Taylor, Jayne Mansfield, Natalie Wood, and Elizabeth Montgomery were considered for the role of Mary Poppins.
+Actors considered for the role of Bert included Bert Convy, Sean Connery, Bob Denver, Adam West, Andy Williams, Cary Grant, Jamie Farr, and Andy Griffith.
+Before Ed Wynn was cast, Ray Bolger, Jack Haley, Bert Lahr, George Burns, Bob Hope, Jack Albertson, Jim Backus, Alan Hale Jr., Kirk Douglas, and Lorne Greene were considered for the role of Uncle Albert.

 Julie Andrews, who was making her feature film acting debut after a successful stage career, was given the prime role of Mary Poppins soon after she was passed over by Jack L. Warner and replaced with Audrey Hepburn for the role of Eliza Doolittle in his screen adaptation of My Fair Lady, even though Andrews originated the role on Broadway.
 When Disney approached Andrews about playing Poppins, she was three months pregnant.
 Disney assured her that they were willing to postpone filming until she had given birth so that she could take the part.
 Disney considered actor Stanley Holloway for the role of Admiral Boom, but it went to Reginald Owen, due to Holloway's commitment to My Fair Lady.